nezaj/Reference/js_good_parts/chp4_notes.md

 };
 ```
 A function literal has four parts.
 The first part is the reserved word function.
 The optional second part is the function’s name.
 The function can use its name to call itself recursively.
 The name can also be used by debuggers and development tools to identify the function.
-If a function is not given a name, as shown in the previ- ous example, it is said to be anonymous.
+If a function is not given a name, as shown in the previous example, it is said to be anonymous.

 The third part is the set of parameters of the function, wrapped in parentheses.
 Within the parentheses is a set of zero or more parameter names, separated by com- mas.
 These names will be defined as variables in the function.
-Unlike ordinary vari- ables, instead of being initialized to undefined, they will be initialized to the arguments supplied when the function is invoked.
+Unlike ordinary variables, instead of being initialized to undefined, they will be initialized to the arguments supplied when the function is invoked.

 The fourth part is a set of statements wrapped in curly braces.
 These statements are the body of the function.
 They are executed when the function is invoked.

 A function literal can appear anywhere that an expression can appear.
 Functions can be defined inside of other functions.
 An inner function of course has access to its parameters and variables.
 An inner function also enjoys access to the parameters and variables of the functions it is nested within.
-The function object created by a func- tion literal contains a link to that outer context.
+The function object created by a function literal contains a link to that outer context.
 This is called *closure*.
 This is the source of enormous expressive power.

 #### Invocation
-There are four patterns of invocation in JavaScript: the moethod invocation pattern, the function invocation pattern, the constructor invocation pattern, and the apply invocation pattern.
-The patterns differ in how the bonus paramater **this** is initialized.
+There are four patterns of invocation in JavaScript: the method invocation pattern, the function invocation pattern, the constructor invocation pattern, and the apply invocation pattern.
+The patterns differ in how the bonus parameter **this** is initialized.

-The invocation operator is a pair of paranthesis that follow any expression that produces a function value.
-The parenthesis can contain zero or more expressions, seperated by commas.
+The invocation operator is a pair of parenthesis that follow any expression that produces a function value.
+The parenthesis can contain zero or more expressions, separated by commas.
 Each expression produces one argument value.
-Each of the argument values will be assigned to the function's paramter names.
+Each of the argument values will be assigned to the function's parameter names.
 There is no runtime error when the number of arguments and the number of parameters do not match.
 If there are too many argument values, the extra values will be ignored.
-If there are two few argument values, the *undefined* value will be sbustituted for the missing values.
+If there are two few argument values, the *undefined* value will be substituted for the missing values.
 There is no type checking on the argument values: any type of value can be passed to any parameter.

 ##### Method Invocation Pattern
 When a function is stored as a property of an object, we call it a *method*.
 When a method is invoked, **this** is bound to that object.
 If an invocation expression contains a refinement (usually a . or a [*subscript*] expression), it is invoked as a method.